-TO BE COMPLETED ON BEHALF OF HUMAN TRAFFICE KING SURVIVOR EHV Applicant Name: This is to certify that the above named individual or hot fleeing or attempting to flee human trafficking under se Act of 2000. - Immediately prior to entering the household's current living residing in: This is to certify that the information provided on this form recollection, and that the individual(s) named above is/has submission of false information could jeopardize program admission, termination of assistance, or eviction. is true and correct to the best of my knowledge and been a victim of human trafficking.
-I acknowledge that Authorized Agency Representative Signature: Date:
+TO BE COMPLETED ON BEHALF OF HUMAN TRAFFICE KING SURVIVOR EHV Applicant Name: This is to certify that the above named individual or ho for persons who are fleeing or attempting to flee hun 107(b) of the Trafficking Victims Protection Act of 2000. nan trafficking under section Immediately prior to entering the household's current living named above was/were residing in: situation, the person(s) This is to certify that the information provided on this form is best of my knowledge and recollection, and that the individuate been a victim of human trafficking.
+I acknowledge that submoduld jeopardize program eligibility and could be the basis for termination of assistance, or eviction. al(s) named above is/has hission of false information Authorized Agency Representative Signature: Date: